 Trial of the first phase of both lawsuits before the Superior Court of California, County of San Francisco (Case Nos.
 CPF-10-510830 and CPF-12-512466) concluded January 23, 2014.
-On April 24, 2014, the court issued its "Statement of Decision on Rate Setting Challenges," determining that SDCWA prevailed on two of its claims and that Metropolitan prevailed on the third claim.
-Specifically, the court found that there was not sufficient evidence to support Metropolitan's inclusion in its transportation rates, and hence in its wheeling rate, of either (1) payments it makes to the California Department of Water Resources for the State Water Project, or (2) all of the costs incurred by Metropolitan for conservation and local water supply development programs recovered through the Water Stewardship Rate.
+This phase concerned the challenges to Metropolitan's rates.
+On April 24, 2014, the court issued its "Statement of Decision on Rate Setting Challenges," determining that SDCWA prevailed on two of its claims and that Metropolitan's inclusion in its transportation rates, and hence in its wheeling rate of 100 percent, of either (1) payments it makes to the California Department of Water Resources for the State Water Project, or (2)-all of the costs incurred by Metropolitan for conservation and local water supply development programs recovered through the Water Stewardship Rate.
 The trial court decision stated that the System Access Rate, System Power Rate, Water Stewardship Rate and wheeling rate violate specified statutes and the common law and such rates effective in 2013 and 2014 violate Proposition 26.
 The court found that SDCWA failed to prove its "dry-year peaking" claim that Metropolitan's rates do not adequately account for variations in member agency purchases.

-SDCWA's claims asserting breach of the Exchange Agreement and miscalculation of preferential rights will be tried in a second phase of the case.
-The court has Trial is currently scheduled a case management conference for December 2, 2014.
-The final judgment in the cases will be subject to appeal. for March 30 and April 1-2, 2015.
-Metropolitan is unable to assess at this time the likelihood of success of this litigation, any possible appeal or any future claims.
+SDCWA's claims asserting breach of the Exchange Agreementexchange agreement and miscalculation of preferential rights were tried in a second phase of the case which concluded April 30, 2015.
+On August 28, 2015, the trial court issued a final statement of decision for the second phase.
+The decision finds in favor of SDCWA on both claims and that SDCWA is entitled to damages in the amount of \$188,295,602 plus interest.
+The trial court's rulings, including the decision that specific rates violate certain laws, are subject to appeal to the California court of appeals.
+Metropolitan is unable to assess at this time the likelihood of success of this litigation, any possible appeal by SDCWA or any future claims.

-Due to SDCWA's litigation challenging Metropolitan's rates, as of September 30, December 31, 2014, Metropolitan held \$148159 million in its financial reserves pursuant to the exchange contract between Metropolitan and SDCWA.
+Due to SDCWA's litigation challenging Metropolitan's rates, as of MarchAugust 31, 2015, Metropolitan held \$170209.8 million in its financial reserves pursuant to the exchange contract between Metropolitan and SDCWA.
+Of that amount, \$192.3 million is associated with exchange water deliveries from January 2011 through December 2014, and \$17.5 million is associated with exchange water deliveries since January 2015.
 See "-Financial Reserve Policy" below.
 Amounts held pursuant to the Exchange Agreement will continue to accumulate based on the quantities of exchange water that Metropolitan provides to SDCWA and the amount of charges disputed by SDCWA.
-Amounts held pursuant to the Exchange Agreement are transferable to SDCWA to pay any amounts awarded by the court in the event SDCWA prevails in its claim for breach of the Exchange Agreement.

 In May 2014, SDCWA filed a new lawsuit asserting essentially the same rate claims and breach of contract claim in connection with the Board's April 2014 rate adoption.
-Metropolitan filed its answer on

-June 30, 2014.
+Metropolitan filed its answer on June 30, 2014.
+On February 9, 2015, pursuant to stipulation by the parties, the court ordered that the case be stayed.
+The stay may be lifted upon motion by any party.
 Metropolitan is unable to assess at this time the likelihood of success of this case, any possible appeal or any future claims.